borttappat/dotfiles/README.md

 The setup-scripts in this repo are work in progress.
 I update stuff weekly and I can't guarantee that nothing breaks.
 Setting up a user-friendly experience isn't my main priority, and the setup-scripts might break from time to time.
 Until I end up with a "stable" version, consider this very much work in progress.

 As of 01/10/2024, ```nixsetup.sh``` in ``scripts/bash`` works on testing VMs; give it a go!
-### w a r n i n g
+### *W a r n i n g*
-If you perform a git pull to later down the line, run the ```nixsetup.sh``` again before building, and take note of and/or merge your personal changes before pulling down the latest changes.
+If you perform a git pull(I kind of recommend against doing this as Flakes builds using ONLY Git-tracked files that are generated in the setup-script, and thusly will be reset to a bare state upon pulling), run the ```nixsetup.sh``` again before building, and take note of and/or merge your personal changes before pulling down the latest changes as they will be overwritten otherwise.

 ## Installation
-Commands to run on an ``(not recommended)``existing install or ``(recommended)`` fresh install.
+Commands to run on an ``(not recommended)`` existing install or ``(recommended)`` fresh install.

 Temp-install git and python for cloning repo and running scripts